cdmandrews/cdmandrews.github.io/3301/weekly/week-09-notes.md

 ## For Thursday

-1. Turn in "Project 1: Fact Sheet about writing in your field" on Blackboard.
+1. <mark>Turn in "Project 1: Fact Sheet about writing in your field" on Blackboard.</mark>

-2. Also turn in a short reflection on your project.
+2. <mark>Also turn in a short reflection on your project</mark>.
 This can be as part of the "comments" with your submission or as a second document you upload with the assignment.
 For this reflection, I'm asking for something a little more structured, and it may sound like an odd prompt--but don't underestimate it!

 **Your prompt for reflecting**: